bnnyng/garden/content/literature-notes/@2024wolpert.md

 >
 >The **step** of the SMS is the integer argument of $X$.

->[!question] #concept-question Explicitly, what are the inputs and outputs?
+#concept-question *Explicitly, what are the inputs and outputs?*
 ### Important distributions

 - Agents’ epistemic positions—that is, belief in possible answers to a given question—are represented as the distribution over possible answers [[Conditional probability and Bayes' theorem|conditioned]] on their associated questions and a particular set of established claims.